tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

 ###EHR Integration

 For proper acceptance of Blip in clinics, we will have to provide a safe and effective means for the clinic's EHR systems to talk to Blip and Tidepool.
-It will not be feasible for Tidepool to do the integration work here -- what we can do is offer a set of features to make it as easy as possible for EHR systems to work with us.
+It will not be feasible for Tidepool to do the integration work here -- what we can do is offer a set of features to make it as easy as possible for EHR systems and clinical IT departments to work with us.
 We are working on a set of user requirements for this.
 Roughly, though:

   * Allow patients to issue tokens to their providers for EHR integration.
 Tokens allow EHR systems to link to a specific patient's data without individual login
   * Require data package to identify user for messages and logging